brunopinheirofreitas/Java/Alura/Alura_Notes.md

 ###Exceptions

-- Normally, compilators stack block of codes when executing a code.
+- Normally, compilators stack blocks of code when executing a code.
+When encountering an error, the compiler stops when the error occour if the error is not handled by the code.

 Consider this: